University of the Philippines Diliman: Parish of the Holy Sacrifice

-The Parish of the Holy Sacrifice, commonly known as the UP Chapel, is a Catholic chapel located on the UP Diliman campus.
-It was designed by Leandro V. Locsin, National Artist for Architecture, and completed in 1955.
-It is recognized for being the first circular church in the Philippines, with the altar placed at the center and the first structure in the country to feature a thin-shell concrete dome.The chapel contains works by multiple National Artists: Arturo Luz (floor mosaic), Vicente Manansala and Ang Kiukok (15 Stations of the Cross murals) and Napoleon Abueva (crucifix and altar).
-The design allows natural light to enhance the interior's serene and contemplative atmosphere.
-The National Historical Commission of the Philippines (NHCP) has declared it a National Historical Landmark, while the National Museum has recognized it as a Cultural Treasure.
+The Parish of the Holy Sacrifice, commonly known as the UP Chapel, is a Catholic chapel designed by National Artist for Architecture Leandro V. Locsin and completed in 1955.
+With the altar placed at the center it is recognized as the first circular church in the Philippines and the first structure in the country to feature a thin-shell concrete dome, with the design allowing natural light to enhance the interior's serene and contemplative atmosphere.

+The chapel contains works by a number of National Artists: Arturo Luz (floor mosaic); Vicente Manansala and Ang Kiukok (15 Stations of the Cross murals); and Napoleon Abueva (crucifix and altar).
+The National Historical Commission of the Philippines (NHCP) has declared it a National Historical Landmark and the National Museum has recognized it as a Cultural Treasure.

-Carillon and bell tower
+Carillon Tower

-The only carillon in the Philippines and in Southeast Asia that is manually played by a clavier or a wooden keyboard, the U.P.
-Carillon tower is about 130 feet tall.
-The U.P.
-Carillon was originally constructed in 1940 by National Artist Juan Nakpil, Conservatory of Music director Ramon Tapales and UP President Bienvenido Gonzales with an initial idea of building a concrete structure that may tower the grounds of the university.
-Several years later, on August 1, 1952, the tower was finished and dedicated as the U.P.
-Carillon.
-Forty-eight bells with four octaves were installed by the Dutch carillonneur Adrian Antonisse, with the efforts laid by the U.P.
-Alumni Association.
-These bells were forged by Van Bergen Co. in Netherlands and the largest of them weighs five tons, where the total cost of construction summed up to ₱200,000.
+The UP Carillon Tower is about 130 feet tall and was originally conceived in 1940 by National Artist Juan Nakpil, Conservatory of Music director Ramon Tapales, and UP President Bienvenido Gonzales, who had the idea of building a concrete structure that would tower over the grounds of the university.
+The tower was finished on August 1, 1952 and dedicated as the UP Carillon, the only carillon in Southeast Asia that is played manually on a wooden clavier keyboard.
+Forty-eight bells ranging over four octaves were installed by the Dutch carillonneur Adrian Antonisse after being forged by Van Bergen Co. in the Netherlands, with the largest weighing five tons.
+The total cost of construction was ₱200,000.